javierchuaby/tp/docs/UserGuide.md

 title: User Guide
 ---

 ClubTrack is a **desktop app for managing club members and attendance, optimized for use via a Command Line Interface (CLI)** while retaining the benefits of a Graphical User Interface (GUI).

-Whether you’re a **CCA leader, team captain, or event coordinator**, ClubTrack helps you track your members, attendance, and points — with less clicking and more doing.
+## Target User Profile

+ClubTrack is designed for **university student club executive committee (exco) members** who need to:
+- Manage large member databases (50-200 members)
+- Track attendance across multiple events and sessions
+- Assign roles and responsibilities to members
+- Monitor member participation through points systems

+**Ideal users are:**
+- Comfortable with command-line interfaces
+- Need to perform member management tasks quickly
+- Prefer keyboard input over mouse clicking
+- Manage active clubs with regular events and meetings

+## Value Proposition

+ClubTrack enables club executives to **manage members, track attendance, and assign points up to 3x faster** than traditional spreadsheet-based solutions through an intuitive command-line interface optimized for power users.

 * Table of Contents
   {:toc}